yiyus/lma/README.md

 ### `LM` Operator

-`LM` is a simplified version of `LMA`.
+`LM` is a lower level version of `LMA`.
 It is a dyadic operator from which a dyadic function is derived.
 Usage:

     R←X f LM g Y

 where `f` is a monadic evaluation function, `g` is a monadic function which takes as argument an `iter cost rel dnorm p` vector and gets called before every convergence check, `Y` is a two elements vector with the initial guess of parameters and normalized damping factor, and `X` is a vector with the configuration parameters `toli tolc tolr tolg dini dinc ddec dmax dmin`.
-The function `f` must return either the residuals (as a simple or nested vector), the residuals and the Jacobian, or the residuals, Jacobian, loss values and weights, for a set of parameters.
+The function `f` must return either the residuals (as a simple or nested vector), the residuals and the Jacobian, or the residuals, Jacobian, loss values and weights, for a set of solution parameters.
 If no Jacobian is provided, it is estimated numerically using `Jacobian` (with no left argument).
 If no loss values and weights are provided, squared residuals are used.

 The return value `R` is an `iter cost rel dnorm p` vector.